randyzwitch/randyzwitch.github.io/_posts/2015-08-21-well-thought-out-business-requirements.md

 ### 2. Separate The Tools From The Question

 The second thing to notice in the mock interaction above is the statement "_using SAS_".
-I didn't write that to pick on SAS, but rather, this exact statement was said to me really early in my career.
+I didn't write that to pick on SAS, but rather, this exact statement was said to me early in my career.
 I had a boss who would try and guess which tool was appropriate for the question he was asking.
 I presume that he was trying to gauge how hard he thought the problem was, or try to signal to me how hard he thought the problem was.
 In the end, a plain SQL query with the results copied into an Excel table was all that was necessary.

 As the analyst, confirm whether _the tool_ is actually part of the _deliverable_.
 Meaning, if you need to deliver a Tableau workbook, ok, specifying "use Tableau" is an important part of the business question.
 But if the requirement is "production-quality visualizations", Tableau may or may not be the right tool or might just be one part of a larger workflow.

 ### 3. Every Question Is Interesting To Someone.
 Solve The Valuable Ones.